blaix/doitanyway/README.md

 ----
 id : String (UUID)
 title : String
-title_updated : datetime
+title_updated : Time
 note : String
-note_updated : datetime
+note_updated : Time
 due : datetime
-due_updated : datetime
+due_updated : Time
 etc...
 ```

-_Because I need something usable quickly, I will make it work on a single server without the `_updated` fields for now, and add syncing later._
+_Note: Because I need something usable quickly, I will make it work on a single server without the `_updated` fields for now, and add syncing later._

+_Also note: datetimes will be stored as posix ints since datetimes are not supported with [sqlite strict tables](https://www.sqlite.org/stricttables.html)._

 **Repeating tasks**: Each iteration creates a new task with an of `[original task id]-[n]` where `n` is one more than the previous iteration.
 This will allow history tracking and prevent duplicate tasks if multiple devices iterate independently.

+## Changing database schema

+Update `prisma/schema.prisma` and run `npx prisma migrate dev` to generate a new migration.

 ## License